Photos © Julia Whitty

 Some of it was still volatile, bubbling with methane.
 Even though it probably seeped out of the well a month ago.

 On one beach alone hermit crabs by the hundreds were fleeing the waters.
 You can see this one’s tracks up the beach.
 They were fleeing but it was no good.
-They were all dying from exposure to oil or dispersant or both.
+They were all dying from exposure to oil or dispersant

 Many, many thanks to the Greenpeace crew—Dan, Katie, Kate, Rick, and Molly—for allowing me to join them on the water today.
 It was a privilege to sail with them.